 Carrageen, also called Irish moss, is a red seaweed which can grow up to 10 cm long’ its growth is greater at deeper depth and it varies in morphology depending on the level of exposure.
 Carrageen colour also varies from yellow to red to purple black depending on their exposure to oxygen.
 Its main constituent is polysaccharide carrageenan (E407), vegetarian thickening agent.

 Traditionally in Ireland and Scotland it is boiled in milk and strained, before adding sugar and other flavourings such as whiskey, vanilla or cinnamon.
 The end product is jelly-like, similar to panna-cotta.

-Carrageen is used commercially as a vegan replacement for gelatine, as a thickener and stabilizer in milk products, and can be also milled and used in baking.
+Carrageen can be used as a vegan replacement for gelatine, as a thickener and stabilizer in milk dishes, and can be also milled and used in baking.

 Carrageen tastes like a mixture of vegetable and seafood with a profound umami flavour.
 The jelly after cooking is tasteless

 10 g dried weight.
 This will mahe about 60g carrageen when rehydrated.